pabletos/pizzoo/docs/docs/game.md

 # Building your first game

+!!! warning "**This feature and the documentation is still a work in progress, if you have any feedback or suggestions, please let us know!**"

 Included with this library is also a pretty simple `Game` class that can be used to create little games that can be played on a renderer (With direct support for the Pixoo64 device).

 !!! info "**Game framerate on the Pixoo64 is really low**"